llfrometa89/poc-scala-geohash/docs/Solution.md

 version should be fixed.

 ### How to contribute
+This is the way that I propose to contribute to the project code and its future evolution.
+It's just an example but its should be a team agreement.
 - For major or architectural contributions, please contact the domain team in order to set an agreement.
 - For minor contributions, just open a pull request from your feature branch to master and wait for 2 approvals from the code owners.